ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 ## Reaction

-A reaction, uses the Disposition token of reaction.
+A reaction looks like a reply, but uses the Disposition token of reaction.
 It is modeled on the reaction Content-Disposition token defined in [@RFC9078].
 Both indicate that the intended disposition of the contents of the message is a reaction.